GRAPHIC-Take Five: G7 - deep in the Woods?

 -Fed’s Powell bolsters rate cut view on trade, global growth concerns -French Senate approves tax as U.S. opens digital levy probe

 2/ UNDER PRESSURE China’s economy and businesses are showing more visible signs of pain from the trade war, as recent data on producer prices and exports revealed.
-Monday’s gross domestic product data, no matter how well-massaged, might show quarterly growth at its weakest in three decades and raise doubts over a government aim to keep 2019 growth in the 6% to 6.5% range.
+Monday’s data showed gross domestic product slowed to 6.2% in the second quarter - its weakest pace in at least 27 years.
+The numbers outline the government’s challenge to keep 2019 growth in its 6% to 6.5% range.

 Beijing’s monetary and fiscal stimulus has hitherto been a fraction of what it was during the 2015 downturn.
 The government is clearly wary of encouraging another property bubble and reckless rise in investment, both of which were targeted during the 2017 campaign to cut leverage.